quintinm-dev/suffix-tree/README.md

 - The SPA requires you to move the active point at the end of a phase
     - In both the O(n^2) and O(n) overall algorithms, the first extension of a phase is done in constant time without any edge walking to find the insertion point.
-    - Within a phase, the SEA assumes that at the beginning of an extension, the active point is unchanged from where the last extension took place.
-That is, extension j of phase i+1 which ensures s[j..i+1] is in the tree assumes the active point is at the end of s[j-1..i].
+    - Within a phase, the SEA assumes that at the beginning of an extension the active point is unchanged from where the previous extension took place.
+That is, after extension j-1 of phase i+1 which ensures s[j-1..i+1], extension j assumes the active point is at the end of s[j-1..i].
-    - Across phases, the first explicit extension in the SPA assumes at starting that the active point is at the end of the last explicit extension of the previous phase.
-That is, if phase i+1 has last explicit extension k ensuring s[k..i+1], then phase i+2 assumes the active point is at the end of s[k..i+1], not s[k..i].
+    - Across phases, the SPA requires that for the first explicit extension the active point is at the end of the last explicit extension of the previous phase.
+That is, if phase i+1 has last explicit extension k ensuring s[k..i+1], then the first extension of phase i+2 assumes the active point is at the end of s[k..i+1], not s[k..i].
     - In contrast, the original O(n^2) version using just the SEA has an easier cross-phase adjustment of the active point, which is always set to the first leaf.
 - If none of the extensions k..i in a phase are rule 3, it's easier to start the next phase with extension i, instead of extension i+1.
-The repeated explicit extension of extension i isn't necessary, but it lets you handle this case the same as if rule 3 had applied.
+The repeated explicit extension of extension i isn't necessary, but it lets you treat this case identically to if rule 3 had applied.
 ## Misc commands
 ### Run tests
 ```bash